 Singapore is becoming a cashless society wherein most people transact with cards.

-This is why losing your precious credit or debit cards can make you lose your mind.
+That is why losing your precious credit or debit cards can make you lose your mind.
 It feels like losing your money in the bank in just one snap!

-There are two possible reasons your cards got lost: Either you misplaced them or someone intentionally stole them.
+There are two possible reasons your cards got lost: Either you misplaced them, or someone intentionally stole them.
 Consider the first possibility first.